 - Backup all user-generated data.

 Linphone is an open source softphone for voice and video over IP calling and instant messaging.
-It can be used for audio and video direct calls and calls through any VoIP softswitch or IP-PBX.
+It can be used for audio and video direct calls and calls through any VoIP softswitch or IP-PBX with VOIP phone numbers.
 Compatible with the open standards from the telecommunications industry (SIP and RTP), Linphone is interoperable with most PBXs and SIP servers, so you can communicate freely with other people over the internet via voice, video and text messaging.

 - HD audio and video calls;